eugenkiss/chanobol/README.md

 This section gives a broad overview of the code, some (non-obvious) code design decisions and the reasons for the application of some libraries.
-There are many more decisions, of course, which can be found by studying the code.
+There are many more decisions, of course, which can be found by studying the code or the [FAQ in the wiki](https://github.com/eugenkiss/chanobol/wiki#faq).
 I tried to follow good practices to the best of my knowledge.
 As pure Android development without the help of libraries is often relatively tedious I employ useful libraries where possible.

 A constraint I set is that Chanobol must be runnable on API Level 9 to see what kind of workarounds are needed and what pitfalls there are for developing an